 Hello everyone,

 I know it has been a while since my last post.
 I apologize, I have just not had the time to get everything together and update everyone.
-Anyways, enough of that, lets get to the nitty-gritty or what I like to call the fun stuff..python
+Anyways, enough of that, lets get to the nitty-gritty or what I like to call the fun stuff..

 Since my last post I have made significant changes to overhaul the database (for the better I hope) and threw together a python script that seems to work very nicely as an adapter between mochad and the sqlite database.